-Summary: Enhancement of the designated 52 Orange County at-grade rail-highway crossings was completed as part of the Metrolink Service Expansion Program (MSEP) in October 2012.
+Summary: Enhancement at 50 of the designated 52 Orange County at-grade rail-highway crossings were completed in support of the Metrolink Service Expansion Program (MSEP) in October 2012.
+As a result of one private crossing which did not allow for OCTA to make enhancements and one street closure that eliminated the need for enhancements, the final count of enhanced rail-highway crossings was 50.
 Completion of the safety improvements provided each corridor city with the opportunity to establish a "quiet zone" at their respective crossings.
 Quiet zones are intended to prohibit the sounding of train horns through designated crossings, except in the case of emergencies, construction work, or safety concerns identified by the train engineer.
 The Cities of Anaheim, Dana Point, Irvine, Orange, Santa Ana, San Clemente, San Juan Capistrano, and Tustin have established quiet zones within their communities.